Best 3-Month Certificate Programs That Pay Well

 Web designers can find free or paid certificate programs online that vary in length.
 While a certificate isn’t required to be a web designer, it does provide practical knowledge.

-According to Payscale, the average salary for a web designer in the United States is $51,353 per year.
+According to Payscale, the average salary for a web designer in the United States is $60,650 per year.

-2. Truck Driver
+2. Commercial Truck Driver (CDL)

-In today’s world where delivery is ubiquitous, so are truck drivers.
+In today’s world, where delivery is ubiquitous, so are truck drivers.
 Did you know that truck drivers need a special commercial license to operate these vehicles?
 This is where certificate programs can come in handy.

 Depending on the type of truck you want to operate, there are different class licences.
-However, they all belong under the umbrella of a CDL, or commercial drivers license.
+However, they all belong under the umbrella of a CDL, or commercial driver’s license.
 Once you earn your CDL by passing the exams, you can gain endorsements by way of specialization and certification.

-3. IT Support
+3. IT Support Specialist

 For example, you can enroll online via Coursera for the Google IT Support Professional Certificate and learn the skills you need to enter the world of IT upon completion.

-Based on Glassdoor’s data, the average salary for this position is $51,205.
+Based on Glassdoor’s data, the average salary for this position is $75,000.

 4. Personal Trainer